 A G-line, also known as a global kill line, is a global network ban.
 It's similar to a K-line or kill line in that a user is banned from a network.
-The major difference between a G-line and a K-line is that while a K-line only disconnects a user from a single server, a G-line disconnects the user from an entire network.
-A user usually receives a G-line after he or she has received a K-line on another server and continues to abuse the network from a different server.
+A K-line only disconnects a user from a single server, while a G-line disconnects the user from an entire network.
+A user usually receives a G-line after they have received a K-line on another server and continues to abuse the network from a different server.

-A G-line is considered an extreme measure that is used as a last resort when all previous methods of attempting to discipline an abusive user have failed.
-This also means that only high ranking global IRC operators are usually permitted to set G-lines, especially on larger networks.
-K-lines are usually reserved for local affairs and are handled by operators of individual servers.
+A G-line is an extreme measure used as a last resort when all previous attempts to discipline an abusive user have failed.
+This measure also means that only high-ranking global IRC (Internet Relay Chat) operators are usually permitted to set G-lines, especially on larger networks.
+K-lines are usually reserved for local affairs and handled by individual servers operators.

-There are numerous reasons why a user might be banned from a network by a G-line, and these reasons can vary from one network to the next.
-Basically, it happens when a user violates a policy of the network multiple times or becomes abusive to the network and other users.
+There are many reasons why a user is banned from a network by a G-line.
+It happens when a user violates a network policy multiple times or becomes abusive to the network and other users.

-A G-line can also last for any period of time.
 Some G-lines are in place for only a short period, which means the user has to wait for it to wear off.
-Other G-lines can be put into place for a longer period of time, and if the abuse is severe enough a G-line can be put into place permanently.
+Other G-lines can be put into place for a longer time, and if the abuse is severe enough, a G-line can be permanent.

 A G-line can be stored in the configuration file of an IRCd, but some network operators prefer to store them in the service's configuration files instead.
 If a G-lined user attempts to access the IRC network from which they were banned, they are automatically disconnected.
-Sometimes they may receive a message stating the reason for the ban, but they may also merely be disconnected.
+Sometimes they may receive a message stating the reason for the ban, but they may also be disconnected with no notice.

-Despite their similarities to K-lines, G-lines do work a little differently from other kill lines.
-A G-line is typically set as either *@IPaddress or *@ghost, but the first option is usually the preferred one.
-When the *@IPaddress option is used, the G-line waits for the identity protocol of a user to be entered, which of course occurs when said user logs onto the network.
-If the user has been G-lined, the identity protocol will appear as a match on the G-line list and the user will immediately be disconnected.
+Despite their similarities to K-lines, G-lines work differently from other kill lines.
+A G-line is set as either *@IPaddress or *@ghost, but the first option is usually preferred.
+When the *@IPaddress option is used, the G-line waits for the user's identity protocol to be entered when they log onto the network.
+If the user is G-lined, the identity protocol appears as a match on the G-line list, and the user is immediately disconnected.

-If the *@ghost option is being used, the server performs a reverse DNS lookup on the user to determine if his or her IP address to those on the G-line list.
-This is a slower process that often results in a delay between when the user tries to log onto a network and when he or she is banned.
-This is also why this method is not the preferred method.
-The user does get disconnected from the network, but he or she can still get onto the network for a short time.
+If the *@ghost option is used, the server performs a reverse DNS (domain name system) lookup to determine if the user's IP address is on the G-line list.
+This process takes more time and may cause a delay before the ban takes effect.
+It is also why this method is not the preferred method.
+The user gets disconnected from the network but can still get onto the network for a short time.